Multiracial Congregations May Not Bridge Racial Divide

 A church transformed

-In Fort Worth, Texas, a white Southern Baptist pastor named Randal Lyle heard about Michael Emerson and his multiracial church movement and resolved to diversify his own nearly all white church, Meadowridge Baptist.
+In Fort Worth, Texas, a white Southern Baptist pastor named Randal Lyle heard about Michael Emerson and his multiracial church movement and resolved to diversify his own nearly all-white church, Meadowridge Baptist.
 The obstacles were quickly apparent.

 Lyle's youth minister organized a basketball league for African American youth from the neighborhood.
 When he learned some were devout Christians, he invited them to visit Meadowridge, Lyle says, only to be rebuffed.